IBM/z_ansible_collections_samples/z_appliance_control_center/appliance_deploy_default_ansible/README.md

       modify the task `12- As ACC-admin, assign two lpar to the owner`.
       You will have to set the variable `is_fcp` to `true` and use the values for `wwpn` and `lun`.
+    - Check if you use `chpid` instead of `fid`.
+This means you have to modify the task `12- As ACC-admin, assign two lpar to the owner`.
-    - Check if you use FIDs instead of `chipid`.
+    - Check if you use FIDs instead of `chpid`.
 This means you have to modify the task `12- As ACC-admin, assign two lpar to the owner`.
     - Run the playbook:
       ```bash